dlccyes/CollegeNotes/docs/software-development/Sniffing Packets from Wireless Networks.md

 # Sniffing Packets from Wireless Networks

-To see the full details of the packets, you'll have to connect to an unencrypted network.
+To see the full information of the packets, you'll have to connect to an unencrypted network.

-There are multiple methods of achieving this, sadly not all works.
+There are multiple methods of achieving this, not all works unfortunately.

 ## With a hotspot created from the Ethernet interface

+The easiet method

 1. Set up an Ethernet connection on your computer
 2. Create a (unencrypted) wifi hotspot
 3. Connect your phone (the device you want to sniff traces on) with the hotspot
 4. `sudo tcpdump -i <ethernet_interface>`

+Refer to [[tcpdump]] to see more of its commands

 ## With tcpdump -I flag